Appearance

 Once the PIP claim process has started, the DWP/DfC will then automatically generate a claim form for you and send it to you.
 Your claim form will include a barcode (to uniquely identify your form) and some parts of it will already be completed for you (your name, address and date of birth, for example).
 You then complete the rest of the form and send it back to the DWP/DfC.

-Please note that you can also request that you are sent (and can return) the PIP2 form electronically.
+You can also request that you are sent (and can return) the PIP2 form electronically.
 You must provide an email address to which DWP/DfC will send you a message containing information and guidance on accessing and returning the PIP2.

 The idea of filling out a claim form can be a little daunting, so to help you complete your form we have created a handy PIP Toolkit.
 Our Toolkit identifies the questions on the PIP application form that are most relevant for many blind and partially sighted people and contains our top tips to help you complete the form effectively.